 - Find out how your child is learning, moving, talking, eating, behaving, etc.

-Anyone can call to refer a child.
+Anyone can call to refer a child. to the EI Program.
 Participation is voluntary.

 How Do I Get Started?